-The aburanuki method is no longer as common as it used to be, owing to the high cost of production.
-The raw bamboo, once cleaned and sorted, is cured by ‘sweating’ over hot charcoal until much of the moisture seeps out and the inner sap is transformed into a tough, glue-like resin.
-Once the preliminary curing is finished, the bamboo reeds are stacked in a teepee-like shape and exposed to the elements for up to 3 months.
+Before it is made into the final product, there is much preparation to be made.
+The raw bamboo, once cleaned and sorted, is cured over hot charcoal until much of the moisture seeps out and the inner sap is transformed into a tough, glue-like resin.
+When the preliminary curing is finished, the bamboo reeds are stacked in a teepee-like shape and exposed to the elements for up to 3 months.
 Each piece is rotated to ensure even drying and colouring, and sometimes brought indoors to finish curing if inclement weather, such as dew and excessive rain, has left too much moisture intact.

 - After use, clean your chasen under running cold water.
 Gently stroke any residual matcha off with your fingers.
 Do not use soaps or abrasive materials, or place it in a dishwasher.

-- Do not use downward force when whisking, as this can risk breaking the tines.
+- Do not use downward force when whisking, as this can risk breaking or bending the tines.